ProMat vs MODEX: Which One Should Your Team Attend?

 If you primarily attend MODEX and ProMat in order to stay abreast of industry news and developments, then it certainly would not hurt to attend both.
-Similarly, if you attend in order to make connections, network, and to identify business opportunities, you may decide that it’s in your best interest to attend both shows.
-The fact that they occur on alternating years definitely helps to facilitate this approach, since you’ll only be paying to attend a single show each year.
+Similarly, if you attend in order to make connections, network, and identify business opportunities, you may decide that it’s in your best interest to attend both shows.
+The fact that they occur in alternating years definitely helps to facilitate this approach, since you’ll only be paying to attend a single show each year.

 On the other hand, if you are considering attending a show with the goal of connecting with a particular potential partner or business opportunity, then you’d be wise to ensure whether or not they are attending before you make any concrete plans.
 You can often find a list of exhibitors on each individual show’s website (www.promatshow.com and www.modexshow.com).
-Since exhibitors register (and pay) for booth space over a year prior to the show, the lists are very accurate except for small and new organizations which show up towards the last minute.
+Since exhibitors register (and pay) for booth space over a year prior to the show, the lists are very accurate except for small and new organizations that show up towards the last minute.

 In that event, you may want to connect with the company directly to see if they will be in attendance and get some time on their calendar.

-And then, of course, there’s the possibility that you’re thinking about attending the show because you’ve got a specific need or project in the works, and you want to scope out the possible solutions.
+And then, of course, there’s the possibility that you’re thinking about attending the show because you’ve got a specific need or project in the works and you want to scope out the possible solutions.
 If that’s the situation you’re in, you can feel comfortable attending whichever show fits into your project’s schedule.